MohammedOussamaBEN/Reinforcement-learning/README.md

 These results confirm the effectiveness of policy-gradient-based RL methods for solving **control and robotics problems**, highlighting the advantages of **actor-critic approaches** in stabilizing learning.
 Future work could explore more **advanced RL algorithms** (e.g., PPO, SAC) and extend experiments to **more complex robotic tasks**.

-Further improvements could include testing **PPO or SAC algorithms** for comparison and expanding experiments to **more complex robotic tasks**.

 ---